Do ATV and Motocross Helmets Expire? How Long Do They Last?

 Similar data was published in May 2017in the Annals of Biomedical Engineering.
 The report includes the test result of crash testing 675 helmets, showing no significant impact performance change with age.

-Takeaway: Do not store your helmet on top of the vent port on your gas tank or a gas can in the shed.
+Key Takeaway: Do not store your helmet on top of the vent port on your gas tank or a gas can in the shed.

-The test indicates that many helmets are likely perfectly safe to use for several more years.
-Crashes, high impact drops, and common wear and tear likely affect helmet life much more than helmet material deterioration due to old age or exposure from personal hygiene products.
+Crashes, high-impact drops, and everyday wear and tear likely affect helmet life much more than helmet material deterioration due to old age or exposure to personal hygiene products.

 But are you willing to take the gamble that yours is not one of those that will fail?